-In order to guarantee a spot at the booth, vendors must contact market manager, Carol Bartlow, by Wednesday at 5 p.m. to let her know approximately what and how much they are bringing, and whether they are willing to watch the booth that week.
-Carol can be reached at 541-263-2246 or firstname.lastname@example.org.
-Please note Carol’s phone sometimes doesn’t go to voicemail.
+In order to guarantee a spot at the booth, vendors must contact the market manager by Wednesday at 5 p.m. to let them know approximately what and how much they are bringing, and whether they are willing to watch the booth that week.
+Market Manager can be reached at firstname.lastname@example.org.

 The purpose of the Wallowa County Farmers’ Market (WCFM) Community Co-op Booth is to: